 A couple of my favorite crops are Swiss chard and multiplier onions.
 Chard is cut-and-come-again, which means you cut it and it grows back all season long.
 Multiplier onions divide underground or produce above ground bulblets to give you an ongoing supply.

-Jerusalem artichokes are considered a weed by most people, but one thing’s for sure.
+I’m a fan of Jerusalem artichokes, too.
+They’re considered a weed by most people, but one thing’s for sure.
 You’ll always have a source of their tuberous roots to cook up or eat raw in salads.

 And I can testify to the ongoing productiveness of chives.
-I planted some in a 5 gallon bucket over 20 years ago, and I’ve had them in abundance every year since.
+I planted some in a 5 gallon bucket, and they came back for more than 20 years.

 There are other crops which you can plant once and have food for years to come.
 That’s the topic of an article by Jackie Clay-Atkinson in Issue #140, March/April, 2013, of “Backwoods Home Magazine.”
 She covers…

 An excerpt of Jackie’s article follows.
 Be sure to read the whole piece by clicking on the link to it below.

 Year after year we start seeds, till the ground, plant, weed, harvest, then tear it all out at the end of the season.
 It’s a lot of work, no doubt.
 But there are some plants you can plant once that will produce a lifetime of food after they are established.
 Old-timers knew the value of these plants and added them to their new homesteads.
 Pioneers carefully wrapped and tended baby fruit trees, grapevines, rhubarb, and asparagus roots in their covered wagons.
 Maybe it’s time to lighten your annual workload by adding some of these hardworking plants to your garden.
 If you do, you’ll reap the rewards for many years.

 Read the whole article here:

 Excerpt used with permission of Backwoods Home Magazine.